ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

 This guide demonstrates how to:

 * Build a Singularity/Apptainer image containing a software stack
-* Use the resulting container image to build the UFS SRW Application (for GNU-based container) or stage the containerized pre-built UFS SRW App on a host system (Intel-based container)
+* Use the resulting container image to build the UFS SRW Application or stage the containerized pre-built UFS SRW App on a host system (Intel-based pre-built SRW App container)
 * Use the container to run the provided “out-of-the-box” community test case.

 Both workflows rely on `Singularity/Apptainer <https://apptainer.org/docs/user/1.2/introduction.html>`__
-to transform a DockerHub-based container into a Singularity/Apptainer image or a writable container sandbox.
+to transform a Docker Hub-based container into a Singularity/Apptainer image or a writable container sandbox.
 The SRW Application is executed only through this Singularity/Apptainer image (or sandbox) suitable for HPC systems or compute environments where users do not have root privileges, required for running Docker.